kumarsudarshan/algorithms/sql.md

 Database indexes will also store pointers which are simply reference information for the location of the additional information in memory.
-Basically the index holds the id and that particular row’s home address on the memory disk.
+Basically the index holds the customer_id and that particular row’s home address on the memory disk.

 The query looks for the specific row in the index; the index refers to the pointer which will find the rest of the information.